rgruesbeck/slugrunner/README.md

 - 🎮 Change the text and game settings
     * [Open configuration](#~/.koji/customization/settings.json!visual)
-- 🖼️ Replace the frog, enemies, background and more
+- 🖼️ Replace the character, background and more
     * [Open configuration](#~/.koji/customization/images.json!visual)
 - 🔈 Change the sounds for winning, losing, and more
     * [Open configuration](#~/.koji/customization/sounds.json!visual)